 Via freakscene-movie.tumblr.com, Joseph Losey’s dementedly random Hammer sci-horror biker gang apocalyptic youth-gone-wild on Portland film The Damned/These are the Damned, in which children are imprisoned and experimented upon in the hope of them succeeding the humans who will all be wiped out when World War III breaks out.
-Oliver Reed plays a 35 year old teenage delinquent and, as was his wont, he seems totally drunk throughout.
+Oliver Reed plays a 35 year old teenage delinquent and, as was his wont, he seems totally and staggeringly drunk throughout.
 It was filmed in Weymouth and Portland, and many of its locations can still be visited today.
 There are also real secret underground research facilities on Portland that you still can’t visit.
-It’s worth a watch if you’re into spooky kids with strange powers, wild n’ crazy beatnik artists procrastinating and angsting about their art, woefully unconvincing, overaged Dorset hoods who make the kids from West Side Story seem gangsta, and more non-sequitur dialogue than even the drunkest Oliver Reed could ever have conceived.
+It’s worth a watch if you’re into spooky kids with strange powers, wild n’ crazy beatnik artists procrastinating and angsting about their art, woefully unconvincing, overaged Dorset hoods who make the “kids” from West Side Story seem gangsta, and more non-sequitur dialogue than even the drunkest Oliver Reed could ever have conceived.

-Édouard Manet’s 1881 painting was rejected by the Salon, mainly because he, his painting and Impressionism in general were not at all popular or succesful while he was alive.
+Édouard Manet’s 1881 painting was rejected by the Salon, mainly because his painting and Impressionism in general were not at all popular or succesful while he was alive.
 The painting is now at the National Museum in Cardiff.
 The dead rabbit thing was obviously dear to Manet’s heart, because he painted a similar one as early as 1866.

 A rabbit virus, wabbit or fork bomb is a maliciously programmed computer process that replicates itself exponentionally and loops infinitely, tying up the system’s CPU and operating system resources until the machine slows down or crashes.
 Online it can take the form of a denial-of-service (DOS) attack that brings down a particular web site or server.
 These types of malware go back an extremely long way, at least in computer years.
 An attack program called RABBITS was deployed on a Burroughs 5500 computer in 1969.